xmao/kit/readme.md

 * Usage
 kit is yet another keyword-based manager for small command line tools under unix-like operating system.

-Let's demonstrate the usage of kit using scripts/csv/idx that is a bash script to show column number along with each column.
+For instance, *idx* is a bash script under *csv* directory to add number index for each column in csv file.

 - Run command where run is optional kit [run] csv idx